nerdophile/grandstack.io/docs/graphql-interface-union-types.md

 #### Query field

-A query field is addd to the generated `Query` type for each interface.
+A query field is added to the generated `Query` type for each interface.
 For example, querying using our `Person` interface.

 ```GraphQL
 query {